krisko4/LoveScript/README.md

 | bigger or equal | **>=*** |
 | smaller or equal | **<=** |
 | equal | **==** |

-Comparators can be used in *while* and *if* loops, which will be explained later on.
+Comparators can be used in *while* and *if* loops, which will be explained later.

 ## Functions
 In *LoveScript*, you can conveniently define functions without specifying argument and return types.
 The function will automatically fit its' return type to an argument.